SADMANGaming/cod-risen-arena/README.md

   - UID based on CD-Key hash ✅
   - Discord RPC ✅
   - ``SVC_Status``/``getstatus`` sends UID ✅
   - ``status`` command now shows UID ✅
+  - New reticle support (uses single whole image to draw reticle)

 * New assets:
   - New maps
-  - New UI ✅
+  - New UI
-  - New weapons ✅
+  - New weapons
-  - New multiplayer Features (anti fast fire, Anticamp, etc) ✅
+  - New multiplayer Features (anti fast fire, Anticamp, etc)
-  - New gametypes ✅
+  - New gametypes
-  - New assets/textures(skies) ✅
+  - New assets/textures(skies)
+  - New reticles from UO and CoD2
   - ...

 ---